wp-plugins/sendit/readme.txt

 Donate link: http://www.giuseppesurace.com/wordpress/
 Tags: newsletter, mailing list, mailinglist, subscription form Requires at least: 2.3.0
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 1.5.4
+Stable tag: 1.5.5

 Sendit is a mailing lists and newsletter management system.

 == Description ==
-New version fixes historical bugs like gmail smtp settings and confirmation message.
-Also 1.5.4 fixed the historical "T_OLD FUNCTION" bug, using directly the native wp_mail function instead to redeclare anoter phpmailer class.
 Sendit enable you to send newsletters and collect subscribers from your blog.
 You can manage one or more list and using in post/pages or using the widget(customizable).
 You can extract content from post or pages or create your content to send to subscribers.
 You can also edit the template for each mailing lists just put some XHTML code on header and footer.
 Newsletter will be send in XHTML format.
 Checkout the professional newsletter scheduler Sendit Pro to use with cron jobs: http://sendit.wordpressplanet.org

+Version 1.5.5 fix the .info emails subscrption.
+New version fixes historical bugs like gmail smtp settings and confirmation message.
+Also 1.5.4 fixed the historical "T_OLD FUNCTION" bug, using directly the native wp_mail function instead to redeclare anoter phpmailer class.

 All other information (general, changelog, installation, upgrade, usage) you need about this plugin can be found here: [Sendit readme](http://www.giuseppesurace.com/ "Sendit Readme").
 It is the exact same readme.html is included in the zip package.